SL2000s/lm_theory/README.md

    python lm_theory/app.py
    ```

+The database of paper statements can now be seen at localhost:8080 in the browser.

 ## Additional Information

 - **Poetry Documentation**: For more detailed information on using Poetry, refer to the [official documentation](https://python-poetry.org/docs/).